rukasakurai/github-copilot-tutorial/docs/workshop.md

 import {expect} from 'chai';
 ```

 You have your test framework in place!
-Now just import the functions you want to test by starting a new line by `import` keyword copilot will see you are in a test file, to test some `validators` because of the name and it will suggest something like that:
+Now just import the functions you want to test by starting a new line by `import` keyword GitHub Copilot will see you are in a test file, to test some `validators` because of the name and it will suggest something like that:

 ```ts
 import {validateAlbumId} from '../src/validators';
 ```

-It looks ok but because Copilot doesn't have access to all your code, only the open tab and limited informations, you can see that both the path and the function name are wrong.
+It looks ok but because GitHub Copilot doesn't have access to all your code, only the open tab and limited informations, you can see that both the path and the function name are wrong.
 <br>
 ...
 At least he tried ...
 <br>
-but it's a good way to show that Copilot is not magic and you have to use it with your other IDE feature and your brain :)
+but it's a good way to show that GitHub Copilot is not magic and you have to use it with your other IDE feature and your brain :)

 - Accept the suggestion and change the path.
 You will be able to have VS Code to give you the available function with the `ctrl+space` shortcut.